skybrud/Skybrud.Umbraco.Redirects/README.md

 ### Umbraco package

 **Umbraco 8**
-Download the package from Our Umbraco - the Umbraco cummunity website:
+Download the package from Our Umbraco - the Umbraco community website:

 - <a href="https://our.umbraco.com/packages/website-utilities/skybrud-redirects/" target="_blank"><strong>Download Umbraco package</strong></a>